Linear Models, GLS, and Seasonal Indicator Variables

 0.0188025

 The 95% confidence interval for the slope does not contain zero.
 If the errors were independent, this would be conclusive evidence that there is a significant linear relationship between the year and the global temperature.
+Remember that using OLS underestimates the standard error of the constant and slope term.
+In this case, the conclusion that temperatures are rising based on a statistically significant positive slope could be a mistake.

+Table 3 presents an estimate of the ACF values for 10 monthly lags.
 Note that there is significant positive autocorrelation in the residual series for short lags.
 This implies that the standard errors will be underestimated, and the confidence interval is inappropriately narrow.

 1M